 In this final look at spread, we define discount factors and the zero discount factor, before bringing all three articles together to define exactly what spread is

-Last week we discussed BBSW and Swaps (click here for "What is spread? - Part 2"), and whilst explaining these items, the concept of a discount factor was brought up, as well as the concept of a forward rate (see the Appendix – calculating swap in last week’s article).
+In Part 2 we discussed BBSW and Swaps (click here for "What is spread? - Part 2"), and while explaining these items, the concept of a discount factor was brought up, as well as the concept of a forward rate (see the Appendix – calculating swap in last week’s article).
 This week’s article will extend the concept which will allow us to finally define what a spread is exactly.
 Again, there is a bit of maths involved, however don’t worry if you can’t follow the maths, hopefully the concepts will be clear enough for you to understand and you can leave the maths to us.

 What is a discount factor?